Undergraduate Academic Program Assessment

 - Submitting Reports – Each program and certificate submits an assessment report in Academic Program Assessment (APA) Application.
 Reports are due the last business day of February each year.
 Instructions for submitting reports in APA can be found above.

 All programs and transcripted certificates are encouraged to utilize any of the resources below throughout the assessment process.
 The use of a curriculum map is recommended to help programs identify the courses in which outcomes are addressed and where the best direct evidence can be collected.
-A curriculum mapping template is available in the “Assessment Resources” link below.

 - Guiding Principles of Undergraduate Academic Assessment (by AAAPT, May 2005)